 This paper examines the impact of an affirmative action policy implemented by a top university on students' post-college labor outcomes.
 The policy reserved 45% of all slots in each major for Black and mixed-race candidates from public high schools.
 The findings indicate that the policy did not harm students' likelihood of securing formal employment.
 However, affirmative action students earned wages that were 22% lower than those of non-affirmative action students, a gap that emerged in the first year after enrollment and persisted for up to 14 years post-enrollment.
 This suggests that the policy is insufficient to close the wage gap for disadvantaged students.
 The negative effects on wages were primarily driven by disadvantaged female students, as well as students in technology and social sciences majors.
 Moreover, network formation failed to improve labor market outcomes and instead reduced the probability of job attainment for disadvantaged female students.
 Lower academic performance and higher dropout rates among affirmative action students may help explain the observed wage disparities.

 This paper studies the impacts of mobile money on tax revenues in developing countries.
-We exploit the differential in time adoption of mobile money between countries to estimate staggered difference in differences regressions.
-The main results suggest that once we account for the staggered characteristics of mobile money adoption between countries, it does not increase tax revenues in developing countries, contrary to the existing evidence.
+The main results suggest that once we account for the staggered characteristics of mobile money deployment between countries, it does not increase tax revenues, contrary to the existing evidence.
 Additionally, this paper has three other contributions.
-First, using Kenya as a case study, we show that taxing mobile money did not increase tax revenues.
-Second, we provide a replication exercise to show that the previous research's positive results are driven by an inadequate research design and incorrect use of fixed effects.
-Third, we show the effect of mobile money adoption on other macroeconomic indicators, such as mobile phone subscriptions, consumption, and inflation.
+First, using Kenya as a case study, we show that taxing mobile money also did not increase tax revenues.
+Second, we show the effect of mobile money deployment on other macroeconomic indicators, such as mobile phone subscriptions, consumption, and inflation.
+Third, using firm-level data for 11 sub-Saharan countries, we show that mobile money usage is associated with lower sales levels.
+It reinforces that mobile money benefits small firms, particularly those in the informal sector, the most.

 Weathering Challenges: Distributional Impacts of Climatic Shocks on Household Consumption in Mozambique (joint with Gabriel Monteiro, Edson Severnini, and Patricia Justino)